Laogeodritt/quasselflask/README.md

 * `query_wildcard`: If value is `1`, enables wildcards on the `query` parameter.
 If not passed or value `0`, disables wildcards.
 Be careful about making complex searches with wildcards, as it can be resource-intensive on the database.

-# Features todo
+# Features wishlist
+* Viewing usermasks in the results log
+  * click-toggled or on-focus expando?
+* IRC formatting (bold, italics, colours, etc.)
+* User login and user/network/channel limitations
 * quasseluser/network search criteria
-* User login and user/network/channel limitations
-* IRC formatting (bold, italics, colours, etc.)
-* Username colours
 * Context up/down + amount of context to fetch
 * Search by type of message (message, join, part, mode changes, etc.)
 * Pagination
 * Text export
 * Server configuration
-* PM search
+* PM search - better search of query buffers resilient despite query buffer renames during nick changes

 # Things to document
 * QF_ALLOW_TEST_PAGES